Factors Affecting Home Insurance Costs in Germany

 3. Construction Materials and Building Standards

-• Storm-Resistant Features: Homes equipped with reinforced windows, roofs, and doors may be eligible for discounts in areas prone to storms.
+• Storm-Resistant Features: In regions prone to severe weather, homes equipped with reinforced windows, doors, and roofs may be eligible for discounts.

 4. Coverage Level and Policy Type